-The company's Estée and Bobbi are counted among some of the closest friends to women worldwide.
+This company's Estée and Bobbi are counted among some of the closest friends to women worldwide.
 Estée Lauder sells cosmetics, fragrances, and skin and hair care products, with brands including upscale Estée Lauder and Clinique, as well as professional Bobbi Brown and luxurious Tom Ford beauty and fragrance lines.
 Its products are sold in upscale department stores, specialty retailers, online, and 690 company-operated single-brand stores and 130 multi-brand stores.
 Estée Lauder operates a chain of freestanding retail stores (primarily for its M.A.C, Origins, and Aveda brands).
 Fabrizio Freda, a veteran of Procter & Gamble, heads Estée Lauder as CEO.

 Sales and Marketing

 Advertising and promotions are key in the ultra competitive personal care products market.
 The company's marketing creed is to provide "high-touch" service to build customer loyalty.
 Estée Lauder advertises on TV, in magazines and newspapers, on digital and social media sites, and on billboards and via direct mail.
 Promotional activities include in-store displays.
-The company's largest customer is department store operator Macy's, representing about 11% of fiscal 2013 (ended June) sales.
+The company's largest customer is department store operator Macy's, representing about 10% of fiscal 2015 (ended June) sales.

 Despite its ranking and market share, Estée Lauder and the Lauder family have been working to breathe new life into its flagship brand as competition has heated up.
 While Coty, Elizabeth Arden, and L'Oréal are enlisting the help of celebrities to elevate and give credibility to their brands, Estée Lauder sewed up its brand rejuvenation with a boost from fashion.
 The company is banking on a multi-year partnership with former Gucci Group creative director and fashion talent Tom Ford to continue its successful Tom Ford-inspired Estée Lauder line.
 The company has expanded its customer base to include younger shoppers through its M.A.C and Clinique cosmetics lines.
-Its 2010 purchase of Los Angeles-based Smashbox Beauty Cosmetics supports this strategy.
-Estée Lauder has also expanded its distribution channels to include mass merchandisers and salons.
-The company has been gradually shifting business from department stores to its own stores and other outlets.
-Its online Origins presence has expanded, too.
-Clinique, M.A.C, Origins, and Bobbi Brown sell products online.